Transgender Healthcare Services In The UK Are Broken - URGENT Improvements Are Needed

 The recently published NHS England Service Specifications supports an approach emulating best practice in parts of Canada and the US.
 Here, a primary care based model operating according to the informed consent principle, is closer to the ‘norm’.

-However, while the developments are certainly heading in the right direction, patients are unlikely to see the benefits until 2021/22.
+However, while the developments are certainly heading in the right direction, patients are unlikely to see the benefits for many years.
 Furthermore, the service specifications do not give any recommendations on bridging services for patients while they wait for treatment, nor do they advise GPs on how they might support their patients, while they wait to be seen.
 The guidance does refer to the fact that patients might be self-medicating, but offers no advice for the safe transfer to prescribed medication.